American Music Awards 2017 Winners: The Complete List

 Drake More Life

-Kendrick Lamar DAMN
+WINNER: Kendrick Lamar DAMN

 Migos Culture